Monzino/Ventricle_segmentation/README.md

    You need to make two folders

-    Images Folder - For all the training images Annotations Folder - For the corresponding ground truth segmentation images
+   - Images Folder (img)- For all the training images
+   - Annotations Folder (mask) - For the corresponding ground truth segmentation images

+  Inside the Images and Annotation folder, you need to create a folder for each subject, with the corresponding images.

+  The filenames of the annotation images should be same as the filenames of the images.

+  The size of the annotation image for the corresponding image should be same.

 ## Configuration